Exact thresholds for Schur positivity of the lattices $\mathbf m\times\mathbf 2$ and $\mathbf m\times\mathbf 3$: Introduction

 \section{Introduction}

-The \emph{chromatic polynomial}, introduced by George \citet{Bir1912} in connection with the Four Color Problem more than a century ago, has long been recognized as a fundamental invariant of graphs, and continues to be a subject of extensive study in both classical graph theory and modern algebraic combinatorics. \citet{Sta95} generalized it by introducing the concept of the \emph{chromatic symmetric function} of a graph $G$ as
+George \citet{Bir1912} introduced the \emph{chromatic polynomial} of a graph $G$ in his study of the Four Color Problem more than a century ago.
+It is now a fundamental graph invariant and remains a central object of study in algebraic combinatorics. \citet{Sta95} generalized it to the \emph{chromatic symmetric function}:

 where the sum runs over proper colorings $\kappa$ of $G$.